-During these difficult times it is more important than ever that we maintain and improve our health and mental wellbeing.
+Maintaining and improving our health and mental wellbeing is an important factor of our lives.
 Whether we pay more attention to the outdoors, take up a new hobby or volunteer our time, there are numerous things we can do to brighten our spirit and improve our health.
 This section aims to give a few ideas, information on local initiatives and useful links that can help you do this.
-Many events and activities are not possible in lockdown but with gradually easing of restrictions and some semblance of normality they may be so in the future.
-As always follow Government guidelines in whatever you do.

 The Great Outdoors